 If you haven't made the switch to electric landscape equipment yet, do not worry, we're here to help!

-We ask that you trade in your gas-powered landscape equipment (drained of fluids), and in return, you can receive a rebate for the purchase of new, electric equipment.
+We ask that you trade in your gas-powered landscape equipment (drained of fluids), and in return, you can receive a rebate discount at the point of sale for the purchase of new, electric equipment.

-You will need to bring your gas-powered landscape equipment to:
+You will need to bring your gas-powered landscape equipment and completed rebate application to:

 Town Corporation Yard